dharmesh-tukadiya/dharmesh-tukadiya-magento2-gmail-file-downloader/README.md

 - **within:** Within how many days?
 Set "0" for the latest email.
 - **after:** Date after.
 - **before:** Date before.
-- **withinWhichEntity:** Within which entity?
-(All Mail, Inbox, Starred, etc.)
+- **withinWhichEntity:** Email entity (All Mail, Inbox, Starred, etc.).
 - **hasAttachment:** Has attachment?
-(True or False)
+(True/False)
 - **notIncludeChats:** Exclude chats?
+(True/False)
 - **outputFilePath:** Output file path starting from the Magento root directory.
 - **absoluteFilePath:** Absolute file path (overrides output file path).
 - **attachedFileExtension:** File extensions (e.g., xlsx, csv, docx, etc.).
 - **specificAttachedFileName:** Specific file name in the email attachment.
-- **fileImporterClass:** File importer class (for custom file processing).
+- **fileImporterClass:** File importer class for custom processing.
-- **fileImporterFunction:** Executable function of the file importer class.
+- **fileImporterFunction:** Function of the file importer class.

-## Additional Notes:
+## Additional Notes

-- A cron job is set to run every hour.
+- A cron job is set to run every hour to automate the download process.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Feel free to submit pull requests, create issues, or fork this repository.
+Contributions are always welcome!

+## Support

+For any questions or support, please open an issue or contact the [maintainer](https://github.com/dharmesh-tukadiya).

+---

-Enhance your Magento 2 store with seamless Gmail attachment downloads using this comprehensive guide.
-Enjoy automated file imports directly into your Magento backend!
+Enhance your Magento 2 store by integrating Gmail attachment downloads with the **Magento 2 Gmail File Downloader** extension.
+Automate your file import process and manage your emails efficiently!